vigevenoj/k8sharkbait/README.md

    `kubectl apply -f huginn-web-ingress.yaml`

 At this point Kanboard, Huginn's web interface, and Huginn's background task processing should be running in the cluster, and the web interfaces for Kanboard and Huginn should be available at the urls specified in the ingress configurations.

+For a Minikube setup, use `huginn.local.ingress.yaml` and point 'hugs.sharkbaitextraordinaire.local' to the minikube IP address

 ## Deploy whatcolorischristinashair